Rakshith1811/Hand_sign_prediction/README.md

 # Hand_sign_prediction
-Project Description: Problem statement: Create a Deep learning model to predict the different hand signs images.
+Problem statement: Create a Deep learning model to predict the different hand signs images.

 Context: Sign languages (also known as signed languages) are languages that use manual communication to convey meaning.
 This can include simultaneously employing hand